-Physical clutter is easy to access, a messy desk or disorganized closet can be cleaned up and organized, but what about mind clutter?
-Mind clutter is difficult to identify because we get distracted by thoughts of distractions.
-I've found that meditation helps, but if that's not your thing, try sitting in silence for a few minutes to identify your thoughts.
-As each thought pops into your head and distracts you from centering, pause and write it down, continue to do this until you're able to sit with a clear mind.
+Physical clutter is easy to access; a messy desk or disorganized closet can be cleaned up and organized, but what about mind clutter?
+Mind clutter is difficult to identify because we get distracted by the thought of being distracted.
+I've found that meditation helps, but if that's not your thing, try sitting in silence for a few minutes to identify what distracting you, give it the attention it needs and let it go.
+Also, as each thought pops into your head and distracts you from centering, pause and write it down, continue to do this until you're able to sit with a clear mind.

 Treat this how you would treat any goal or project you're working on.
 While you're working through the categories, create a to-do list of the next steps you need to take to either completely remove the clutter or reduce it.

 I'm big on routines because it creates consistency.
-I wake up and go-to-bed at the same time every day and because of that routine, I'm able to prepare myself for the next morning.
-I make my lunch, prepare my clothing and bag for the next day the night before, this allows me to focus on my morning prayer rituals in the morning without being distracted by the thoughts of getting those things ready.
+I wake up and go to bed at the same time every day, and because of that routine, I'm able to prepare myself for the next morning.
+I make my lunch, prepare my clothing and bag the night before; this allows me to focus on my morning prayer rituals without being distracted by the thoughts of getting those things ready.
 Also, I prepare my work for the next day.
-Because I schedule my week, (work, gym, downtime) I'm able to setup my workstation so that when I'm ready to begin working, I don't have to look for anything.
+Because I schedule my week, (work, gym, downtime) I'm able to set up my workstation so that when I'm ready to begin working, I don't have to look for anything.

-Doing this can appear boring and monotonous, but allowing yourself to have consistency and be prepared will remove many of the distractions you face when moving through the day.
+Doing this can appear monotonous and robotic, but allowing yourself to have consistency will remove many of the distractions you face when moving through the day.